EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/linkedList/linkedListExercises.md

 - delete - delete node at given index
 - contains - return boolean that indicates if given value is in list
 - indexOf - return index of node with given value (if exist)

+## Exercise 2
+Implement below methods:
+- size - return number of nodes in linked list
+- toArray - return array that contains values from nodes

+## Exercise 3
+Implement method that reverses linked list in place.